-A decision to suspend or exclude a pupil will be taken only:
+A decision to exclude a pupil will be taken only:

-- In response to serious or persistent breaches of the school's behaviour policy, and - If allowing the pupil to remain in school would seriously harm the education or welfare of others Before deciding whether to suspend or exclude a pupil, the headteacher will: - Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion were provoked - Allow the pupil to give their version of events - > Consider whether the pupil has special educational needs (SEN) - Consider whether the pupil is especially vulnerable (e.g. the pupil has a social worker, or is a looked-after child (LAC)) - Consider whether all alternative solutions have been explored, such as off-site direction or managed moves
+- In response to serious or persistent breaches of the school's behaviour policy, and - If allowing the pupil to remain in school would seriously harm the education or welfare of others

+Before deciding whether to suspend or exclude a pupil, the headteachers will:

+- > Consider all the relevant facts and evidence on the balance of probabilities, including whether the incident(s) leading to the exclusion was/were provoked - > Allow the pupil to give their version of events - > Consider whether the pupil has special educational needs (SEN) - > Consider whether the pupil is especially vulnerable (e.g. the pupil has a social worker, or is a looked-after child (LAC)) - > Consider whether all alternative solutions have been explored, such as: - For suspensions: detentions or other sanctions provided for in the behaviour policy - o For exclusions: off-site direction or managed moves

-The headteacher will consider the views of the pupil, in light of their age and understanding, before deciding to suspend or exclude, unless it would not be appropriate to do so.
+The headteachers will consider the views of the pupil, in light of their age and understanding, before deciding to suspend or exclude, unless it would not be appropriate to do so.

-Pupils who need support to express their views will be allowed to have their views expressed through an advocate, such as a parent or social worker.
+Pupils who need support to express their views will be allowed to have their views expressed through an advocate, such as a parent/carer or social worker.

-The headteacher will not reach their decision until they have heard from the pupil, and will inform the pupil of how their views were taken into account when making the decision.
+The headteachers will not reach their decision until they have heard from the pupil, and will inform the pupil of how their views were taken into account when making the decision.